A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Additional Results

 Figure \ref{fig:cols.pdf} depicts the type and number of columns found in each phase for individual runs across all the $\Kcycle$-$\Lchain$ combinations.
-The x-axis represents the total time (in minutes) to solve the pricing problem of a single run, i.e., an instance on a $\Kcycle$-$\Lchain$ setting, during the three phases, denoted by PH1, PH2 and PH3.
-For every x-point there may be multiple y-points representing the number of columns found in a specific phase (sub phase) in thousands and whether they are cycle or chain columns.
-Therefore, for the same x-point, multiple y-points may correspond to the same instance, maybe on different settings, if the markers share the same size and color, regardless of the shape.
+The {\cdionne $x$-axis} represents the total time (in minutes) to solve the pricing problem of a single run, i.e., an instance on a $\Kcycle$-$\Lchain$ setting, {\cdionne during the three phases.
+For every $x$-value} there may be multiple y-points representing the number of columns found in a specific phase (sub phase) in thousands and whether they are cycle or chain columns.
+Therefore, for the same {\cdionne $x$-value}, multiple {\cdionne $y$-values} may correspond to the same instance, maybe on different settings, if the markers share the same size and color, regardless of the shape.
 For similar total pricing-problem times, markers may overlap.
 As an example, consider the time interval from 2min to 10min.
-In the cycle subplot there are big (purple) circle markers indicating that from 10k up to 30k cycle columns were found in PH1, as apposed to the chain subplot where no such markers appear.
+In the cycle subplot there are big (purple) circle markers indicating that from 10k up to 30k cycle columns were found in Phase 1, as apposed to the chain subplot where no such markers appear.
 This means that this subset of instances correspond to $\Lchain = 0$.
 In another example, some instances with 2252 \pairsAb\ and 204 \singles\ whose pricing time is 15.6min and have a green circle around 12k and 6k in the cycle and chain subplots, respectively, plus a triangle indicating one chain found through \eqref{objLP}.
-Thus, the total number of columns of a run is the sum over the number of columns indicated by all markers in the y-axis with respect to the same x-point, provided that markers share color and size.
-In this case there are 17,396 columns.
-Overall, most markers are circles, indicating that the majority of columns are found via MDDs across all runs, while PH2 and PH3 mostly help certificate that no more positive-price columns exist.
+Thus, the total number of columns of a run is the sum over the number of columns indicated by all markers in the y-axis with respect to the same {\cdionne $x$-value}, provided that markers share color and size. {\cdionne In this particular case of 2048 \pairsAb\ and 204 \singles\ there are 17,396 columns.} Overall, most markers are circles, indicating that the majority of columns are found via MDDs across all runs, while {\cdionne Phase 2 and Phase 3} mostly certify that no more positive-price columns exist.